EndstoneMC/endstone/README.md

    console.

 Congratulations!
 You've just created a simple plugin for Endstone.
 You are now ready to extend this sample to include more complex features.

+## Next steps

 Explore the Endstone documentation (WIP) for more in-depth guides and resources to help you create powerful plugins for Bedrock Dedicated Servers.